 Basic earnings or loss per share represents the profit or loss for the period, divided by the weighted average number of common shares in issue during the period.
 Diluted earnings or loss per share represents the profit or loss for the period, divided by the weighted average number of common shares in issue during the period plus the weighted average number of dilutive shares resulting from the exercise of stock options, warrants and other similar instruments where the inclusion of these would not be anti-dilutive.
-During the years ended July 31, 2021 and 2020, potentially dilutive common shares totalling 9,000,000 (2020 - 12,845,000) were not included in the calculation of basic and diluted loss per share as the effect would have been anti-dilutive.
+During the year ended July 31, 2022, potentially dilutive common shares totalling 12,000,000 (2021 - 9,000,000) were not included in the calculation of basic and diluted loss per share as the effect would have been anti-dilutive.